-B.-Wash crossings with a one-hundred (100)-year flow above five-hundred (500) eubic feet per second (cfs2), shall have the scour depth estimated using Arizona State Standard Attachment SSA 5-96, Guideline 2, Level I, as published by the Arizona Department of Water Resources.
-The engineer shall estimate the depth of scour and design the top of pipe to be three (3') feet below the estimated scour depth.
-The engineer shall provide a detailed analysis of the scour depth with final plans for review and approval.
+B. Wash crossings with a one-hundred (100) year flow above five-hundred (500) cfs, shall have the scour depth estimated using Arizona State Standard Attachment SSA 5-96, Guideline 2, Level I, as published by the Arizona Department of Water Resources.
+The engineer shall estimate the depth of scour and

-C.-All pipelines that must be located within the scour zone or do not meet the minimum required depth of bury as indicated above, shall be protected by installing a cut-off wall and energy dissipation downstream of the pipeline to stabilize the scour depth to a minimum of three (3') feet above the pipeline.
+- design the top of pipe to be three (3') feet below the estimated scour depth.
+The engineer shall provide a detailed analysis of the scour depth with final plans for review and approval. - C. All pipelines that must be located within the scour zone or do not meet the minimum required depth of bury as indicated above, shall be protected by installing a cut-off wall and energy dissipation downstream of the pipeline to stabilize the scour depth to a minimum of three (3') feet above the pipeline.
 The engineer shall design the cut-off wall, energy dissipation, and include details on the improvement plans.
 The City/Town Engineer shall review pipe protection and scour stabilization requirements on an individual project basis.

-5.9.9 10 GRAVITY SANITARY SEWER SERVICE CONNECTIONS
+5.9.9 GRAVITY SANITARY SEWER SERVICE CONNECTIONS

-B. Minimum diameter for a service connection shall be four (4") inch inside diameter.
-(ID).

-C.-All service line connections shall be installed perpendicular to the sanitary sewer main in accordance with QCSDsCOP Standard Detail 440P-1 and 440P-2 for the COP and 440PV-1 and 440PV-2 for the TOPV...
-In addition, service line connections shall be extended to the back of the ROWright of way or public utility easement.
-No horizontal bends in the service line shallwill be allowed.
+- A. The engineer shall make every effort to use existing sanitary sewer service connections that have been extended to a property through a "stub out" by previous construction.
+Where the use of a stub out is not feasible, the existing line shall be abandoned at the sanitary sewer main with the appropriate method and materials as approved by the Agency.
+Service connections shall not be allowed directly into a manhole. - B. Minimum diameter for a service connection shall be four (4") inch inside diameter. - C. All service line connections shall be installed perpendicular to the sanitary sewer main in accordance with QCSDs 440P-1 and 440P-2 for the COP and 440PV-1 and 440PV-2 for the TOPV.
+In addition, service line connections shall be extended to the back of the ROW or public utility easement.
+No horizontal bends in the service line shall be allowed.